masyl/isomaton/doc/roadmap.md

 - Knight attacks slime with found sword

+## Times Arrow
+- Control randomness with number generator and seed
+- Ability to pause the game
+- Control game speed: Slowdown, Fastforward
+- HTML5 persistance to stop/resume (persist blocks, entity state (position, inventory, health)
+- Day and night settings with ambiant decor (day, night, sun, moon, stars, clouds, etc)
+- API for other time-based property changes (biorythm, seasons, weather);

+## Storytelling
+- Show relevant actors/entities in the UI with label
+- Zoom scenegraph to show only a portion of the screen in more details/drama
+- During "setups", some blocs are added by falling from the sky
+- Each levels/acts separated by black screen with title

 # Unplanned Backlog

+## Housekeeping and Architecture
+- Rename to minicraft
+- Bring back source PSD of common world into the project
+- Create a build script

+## Features

-- Better choice of easing for actor animation... could ever "hop" on the next coordinate
+- Better choice of easing for actor animation... could even "hop" on the next coordinate
 - Water has two bloc states... water on top and water under another bloc (same situation elsewhere?)
 - Figure out how item crafting play into the story and how it is done
-- "item" bloc types... pickable whe stepping on them, floating a little
-- Show relevant actors/entities in the UI with label
-- HTML5 persistance to stop/resume (persist blocks, entity state (position, inventory, health)
-- Day and night settings with ambiant decor (day, night, sun, moon, stars, clouds, etc)
-- Each levels separated by black screen with title
-- Actors say/think stuff in a speech bubble
 - Rotate the stage n, e, s, w. and show a compass rose or arrows for cardinal directions
-- Show bloc cursor by translating mouse cursor position back to isometric coordinates
-- Scroll scenegraph to show only portion of a larger stage
 - Render block shadows and add property to "hasShadow"
-- Control randomness with number generator and seed
-- During "setups", some blocs are added by falling from the sky
-- Control game speed: Slowdown, Fastforward
-- Ability to pause the game

 # Far Future Backlog